-Science at sunset: Dark energy, if it exists, might make a multiverse hospitable to life, if it exists
+Science at sunset: Dark energy might make a multiverse hospitable to life, IF it exists

 |May 15, 2018||Posted by News under Cosmology, Culture, Extraterrestrial life, Intelligent Design, Multiverse, Origin Of Life|

 Questions about whether other universes might exist as part of a larger Multiverse, and if they could harbour life, are burning issues in modern cosmology.

 Now new research led by Durham University, UK, and Australia’s University of Sydney, Western Sydney University and the University of Western Australia, has shown that life could potentially be common throughout the Multiverse, if it exists.

 The key to this, the researchers say, is dark energy, a mysterious “force” that is accelerating the expansion of the Universe.

 Scientists say that current theories of the origin of the Universe predict much more dark energy in our Universe than is observed.
 Adding larger amounts would cause such a rapid expansion that it would dilute matter before any stars, planets or life could form.